Smith Style Guide

 The following are brief guidelines.
 Because italics are preferred for most composition titles, please consult the Chicago Manual of Style for more detailed information.
 For guidelines on using initial capitalization in headlines and titles, see capitalization.

-of courses: Course titles should be set in Roman with initial caps.
+Course titles should be set in Roman with initial caps.

-of lectures: The names of individual lectures should be capitalized and set in quotation marks.
+The names of individual lectures should be capitalized and set in quotation marks.
 The lecture series should be capitalized only.

 Italicize titles of books, magazines, newspapers, legal cases, films, full-length plays, CDs and albums; as well as paintings, statues, works of art and art exhibitions.
 See newspaper and magazine titles.

 Enclose in quotation marks the titles of short stories, poems, songs, booklets, fliers and television series (unless specific television episodes are mentioned, then the series title is in italics, episode in quotation marks).

 websites—Use initial caps for names of websites.
 (Facebook, Google, The Huffington Post); articles or titled sections of a website should be set in quotation marks.